-- Describe your favourite product - Explain what environmental impacts does this product have?
+- Describe your favourite product.
+Explain what environmental impacts this product has?
 Where in the life cycle of the product do they arise?
-Try to imagine changes in the life cycle of the product that would reduce some of the strong climate change impacts?
-Would these changes lead to changes in other types of environmental impacts, possible in other stages of the life cycle?
+Try to imagine changes in the life cycle of the product that would reduce some of the strong climate change impacts.
+Would these changes lead to changes in other types of environmental impacts, possibly in other stages of the life cycle?

 - Why do you need both a global and local perspective when measuring sustainability?

 - How can industry and government be encouraged to be more eco-efficient?

 - What do you see as the key challenges with eco-efficiency?

 - Poll question: Is it realistic to aspire to be eco-efficient?
 Explain why!